satya2009rta/satya2009rta.github.io/_pages/about.md

 My research interests broadly lie in the intersection of Mathematics and Theoretical Computer Science.
 I am especially interested in Logic, Reactive Synthesis and Games on Graphs.

-I completed my Masters in Computer Science and Bachelors in Mathematics and Computer Science at <a href="https://www.cmi.ac.in" style="text-decoration:none">Chennai Mathematical Institute</a>, India.
-Prior to that, I grew up in Odisha, India and I did my schooling from <a href="https://shraddha.org/" style="text-decoration:none">Rtapalli Vidyapitha</a>.
+I completed my Masters in Computer Science and Bachelors in Mathematics and Computer Science at <a href="https://www.cmi.ac.in" style="text-decoration:none">Chennai Mathematical Institute</a>.
+Prior to that, I grew up in Odisha and I did my schooling from <a href="https://shraddha.org/" style="text-decoration:none">Rtapalli Vidyapitha</a>.